binomed/WebRemoteControlSpeaker/server/src/README.md

 Where options are :

-* -r : specify the path to reveal js
+* -e : specify the path to presentation js
 * -d : true if in dev mode
 * -p : specify the port of presentation (default 8080)